philipturner/molecular-renderer/Documentation/HDL.md

 A sequence of filters for cleaning up geometry.
 1. Colliding passivators are replaced with sigma bonds, if both atoms have a single collision.
 2. Primary carbons (methyl and trifluoromethyl groups) are removed.
-3. All free radicals are passivated with hydrogen, except those with multiple colliding passivators.
+3. All free radicals are passivated with hydrogen, except those with remaining passivator collisions.

 ### Transform